filecoin-project/devgrants/open-grant-proposals/orbitdb-pinning/README.md

 ### Milestone 1 - Implementation

-The implementation will be split into its back-end and front-end components.

-#### Milestone 1a - Back-End Filecoin Network Implementation
+#### Deliverables

+- A public repository with a working implementation of OrbitDB pinning using the Powergate APIs
+- Documentation, tests, and instructions

 [`orbit-db-io`] is an existing package that handles reading and writing data from the IPFS DAG, and is the cornerstone of [`ipfs-log`].
 The grant team would repeat this pattern to create `orbit-db-filecoin-io` which would be similarly composable with [`ipfs-log`].

-`orbit-db-filecoin-io` would follow Filecoin standards and utilize the Filecoin / lotus JSON RPC APIs, allowing it to interface with any compliant Filecoin nodes, including remotely hosted ones.
+`orbit-db-powergate-io` would follow Filecoin standards and utilize the PowerGate APIs, allowing it to interface with the PowerGate service, allowing OrbitDB users to utilize the Filecoin functionalites that PowerGate exposes.

 [`orbit-db-io`]: https://github.com/orbitdb/orbit-db-io
 [`ipfs-log`]: https://github.com/orbitdb/ipfs-log